OneIdentity/safeguard-api-tutorial/spp5-safeguard-bash/safeguard-bash-hol.md

 system will be left unchanged and no tools will need to be installed.
 Docker can be a very clean and safe way to try out software.

-## 3. Connecting to the Safeguard API
+## 3. Connecting to the SPP API

-The `connect-safeguard.sh` script is used to connect to the Safeguard API.
+The `connect-safeguard.sh` script is used to connect to the SPP API.
 It follows very similar semantics to `Connect-Safeguard` in safeguard-ps.
-For example, by default it connects to the Safeguard API and creates a session;
+For example, by default it connects to the SPP API and creates a session;
 however, the session is stored in a file instead of in a variable.
 `connect-safeguard.sh` also provides an option to return a raw token for storage in a variable.
 When you don't give `connect-safeguard.sh` enough